Datical/devops_homework/README.md

 ## Task 2 - Infrastructure Resources

 The infrastructure should be written as code.
-Please create a terraform module that will create the following resources in the AWS **free tier**:
+Please create the following resources in the AWS **free tier**.
+Note that using existing public modules is perfectly acceptable:

 * Elastic Load Balancer
 * EC2 Instance